lanrebal/myprojects/README.md

 1. Real-Time Processing: JSON payloads are sent to an Azure Service Bus topic.
 A Function App subscribed to this topic processes the payloads in near real time, transforms the data, and loads it into an Azure SQL Database table (dbo.CryptoAssetData) for real-time analytics.

-2. Batch Processing: The same data is also stored in Azure Data Lake Storage (ADLS) as raw JSON files.
+2. Batch Processing: The same data is stored in Azure Data Lake Storage (ADLS) as raw JSON files.
 An Azure Data Factory (ADF) pipeline periodically processes these files and loads the results into a separate Azure SQL Database table (dbo.CryptoAssetDataBatch).
 Processed files are then archived into a batch_processed directory.

+**Hourly Trigger Function App**
+•	Initiates the pipeline by fetching hourly kline data for selected crypto assets.
+•	Assets Tracked: XRPUSDT, BTCUSDT, VETUSDT, DOGEUSDT.
+•	Executes every hour on the hour via CRON expression 0 0 * * * *.
+•	Makes HTTPS requests to the Binance API to retrieve 1-hour candlestick data.
+•	Dual Output Channels:
+  - Azure Service Bus: Namespace: servicebus-my-dev, Topic: crypto-assets in JSON format.
+  - Azure Data Lake Storage: Storage Account: cryptoassets, Container: my-assets, Directory: raw_data in JSON format

+**Data Processing Function App (Real-Time)**
+•	Triggered by messages published to Service Bus Namespace: servicebus-my-dev, Topic: crypto-assets, Subscription: my_assets.
+•	Payload Types: Single JSON dictionary or List of JSON dictionaries
+•	Applies transformations and Inserts rows into Azure SQL DB table - dbo.CryptoAssetData
+•	Enables real-time data access for dashboards and analytics tools.

+**Batch Processing with Azure Data Factory**
+•	ADF Pipeline Name: adf-dev-batch-process
+•	Input Source: Storage Account: cryptoassets, Container: my-assets, Directory: raw_data
+•	Reads JSON files from ADLS at 10PM MT daily, transforms data and Loads into Azure SQL DB table dbo.CryptoAssetDataBatch
+•	Post-Processing: Moves processed files to the batch processed directory and fails if no files are found
+•	Destination (Sink): dbo.CryptoAssetDataBatch table in Azure SQL DB.